Middle East Virtual Libraries

 The Internet is full of Islamic material, and offers a large number of virtual libraries of varying quality.
 The best libraries of this kind provide vast numbers of classical and modern texts in electronic—and therefore searchable—form.
 The more basic libraries are little more than electronic repositories for documents produced by different people, which can vary immensely in their accuracy.

 Online virtual libraries almost invariably lack references to printed editions, and therefore cannot be quoted.
 One notable exception is al-Warraq (s. below), who are gradually updating their texts with references to published editions.
-In any case, virtual libraries are valuable tools for locating particular words, names, or phrases in a given group of texts, and may serve as a substitute for those who do not have access to more sophisticated CD-ROM collections.
+In any case, virtual libraries are valuable tools for locating particular words, names, or phrases in a given group of texts.

 Created by the Ministry of Religious Affairs in Jordan, this website offers a range of Commentaries in Arabic, as well as detailed lists of variant readings by all of the canonical 'readers'.
 It Includes a search function and a virtual keyboard.